SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 When User encounters an Issue with the Software, or wishes to receive Support for another reason, User can at their choice [open a ticket for Support or call Skyline's Support helpdesk](https://skyline.be/contact/tech-support).

-Tickets for Support can be generated through Skyline's DataMiner Cloud Platform.
+Tickets for Support can be generated through dataminer.services.

 Support is available during Business Hours only, except if the User has purchased an Out of Business Hours Support plan.
-If User wishes to create a ticket in follow-up of its telephone support, User needs to generate a ticket through Skyline's DataMiner Cloud Platform.
+If User wishes to create a ticket in follow-up of its telephone support, User needs to generate a ticket through Skyline's dataminer.services.

-User can always consult the status of their tickets on Skyline's DataMiner Cloud Platform.
+User can always consult the status of their tickets on Skyline's dataminer.services.
 The ticket number will be used by Skyline for the entire life cycle of the specific Issue or question.

 To be able to assist User in an efficient manner, when generating a ticket or calling Skyline's helpdesk, User is required, to provide the following information: (a) a general description of the operating environment, (b) a list of all hardware components, operating systems and networks, (c) a reproducible test case, and (d) any log files, trace and systems files.
 The User's failure to provide this information may prevent Skyline from identifying and fixing the Issue.

 ## Proactive support

-Skyline assumes that the Software is always cloud connected and that the Customer DataMiner Reporting tool ("**CDMR**") is permanently enabled.
+Skyline assumes that the Software is always connected to dataminer.services and that the Customer DataMiner Reporting tool ("**CDMR**") is permanently enabled.
 This allows User and Skyline to proactively react to occurrences before they may become critical.

 ## Exclusions